Public event

 Dear Mindfulness Friend,

-Many of you have kindly asked which charity I support, so I thought the easiest way was to set up a JustGiving page that makes it simple for you to donate, should you choose to do so.
-However, please don’t feel under any obligation to do this – simply providing you with the space to practice mindfulness is my primary aim.
+I love sharing the mindfulness practice sessions with you, and do not charge for this, but invite you to donate to my JustGiving page, or your chosen charity.
+However, please don’t feel under any obligation to do this – simply providing you with the space to practise mindfulness is my primary aim.

 Donating through JustGiving is simple, fast and totally secure.
-Once you donate, they’ll send your money directly to UK for UNHCR, so it’s the most efficient way to give – saving time and cutting costs for the charity.
+Once you donate, they’ll send your money directly to ‘UK for UNHCR’, so it’s the most efficient way to give – saving time and cutting costs for the charity.

 Thank you,